-Calculators will not be permitted on the Mathematics papers, except for C5.11 and C6.2.
-Nor are they permitted for any Statistics, Computer Science or Philosophy examinations.
-For the Physics paper C7.1 calculators are permitted but candidates should check with the Physics Department regarding the models allowed.
+Calculators will not be permitted on the Mathematics papers, except for C5.12, C7.5 and C7.6.
+Nor are they permitted for any Statistics or Philosophy examinations.
+For the Physics paper C7.1, calculators are permitted but candidates should check with the Physics Department regarding the models allowed.
+Calculators are not permitted for any Computer Science examinations except Computational Game Theory (A15684W1).